Which Xbox Series X|S games have ray tracing?

 - Call of Duty: Black Ops Cold War

 - Control: Ultimate Edition

-- Devil May Cry 5 Special Edition (Xbox Series X only, no RT on Series S)
+- Devil May Cry 5 Special Edition (Xbox Series X only)

 - Forza Motorsport